-DLA Piper advises ICV Partners in US$400 million sale of Outpatient Imaging Affiliates
+DLA Piper advises ICV Partners in sale of Outpatient Imaging Affiliates

 Oct 28, 2021, 13:47 ET

 NEW YORK, Oct.
-28, 2021 /PRNewswire/ -- DLA Piper represented ICV Partners, LLC in its sale of Outpatient Imaging Affiliates, LLC, a leading provider of outpatient radiology services, to The Cranemere Group Limited, a private equity firm, for US$400 million.
+28, 2021 /PRNewswire/ -- DLA Piper represented ICV Partners, LLC in its sale of Outpatient Imaging Affiliates, LLC, a leading provider of outpatient radiology services, to The Cranemere Group Limited, a holding company focused on partnering with outstanding businesses for the long-term.
+Terms of the transaction were not disclosed.

 ICV Partners is a leading private equity firm focused on middle-market companies in business services, consumer goods and services, food and beverage, and healthcare.